200 South Hamilton Road

 memory of Roseann Peiffer.
 She said Roseann was an experienced

-when a distracted driver crossed the center lane and struck her while she
+a distracted driver crossed the center lane and struck her while she was

-was cycling.
-Bowers said the resolution and proclamation served as a
+cycling.
+Bowers said the resolution and proclamation served as a reminder

-reminder that crashes involving pedestrians and cyclists were preventable
+that crashes involving pedestrians and cyclists were preventable only if

 distractions, and called on everyone, drivers, cyclists, and pedestrians, to